here for

 Summary of 80 resident's surveys

-Knox is a care home and hospital in Epsom, Auckland for elders and younger adults who live with physical disability.
+Knox is a care home and hospital in Epsom, Auckland, providing support for both elders and younger adults living with physical disabilities.

-As a Charitable Trust with over 100 years of service to the Auckland community, Knox has never forgotten that our service to the community is about people.
+As a Charitable Trust with over 110 years of service to the Auckland community, Knox has always understood that true care is about people — their dignity, their needs, and their stories.

 "My everyday care requires a huge amount of trust."